noSpamProxy/Reports/get-certificatesInQuarantine/README.md

 # get-certificatesInQuarantine.ps1
 Sends a report to the specified E-Mail address which contains a list of certificates in the certificate quarantine.
+If no certificates are in the quarantine, no report is sent.
 The report contains the following information:
  - SubjectDistinguishedName
  - IssuerDistinguishedName
  - ValidTo